 Sales Effectiveness and Increasing Your Average Close Rate

 As often as possible, I write about the importance of sales effectiveness because not enough sales organizations focus on it.
 The easiest way to judge a salesperson's effectiveness is to look at their win rates.
 The salesperson with a high close rate is effective, and the wins are proof.
 The salesperson with a poor win rate isn't effective.
-Both the highly effective and ineffective salespeople can improve their close rates over time, but only if it is an imperative.
-When working with their salespeople to increase effectiveness and close rates, leaders can follow three steps, as outlined below.
+Both highly effective and ineffective salespeople can improve their close rates over time, but only if it is an imperative.
+When working with their salespeople to increase effectiveness and address the close rate vs win rate issues, leaders can follow three steps, as outlined below.

 Step 1: Start with a Competency Model